 SpyFu vs Semrush: conclusion

 So which is better, SpyFu or Semrush?
 The answer is Semrush.
 It’s a much more feature-rich and capable tool that can be used to drive real improvements in organic traffic to a website.
-Yes, it’s considerably more expensive than SpyFu, but the quality of its data is higher, its database is much bigger and you can perform a much wider range of SEO tasks with it.
+Yes, it’s considerably more expensive than SpyFu, but the quality of its data is higher, its database is much bigger and you can perform a much wider range of SEO and AI visibility tasks with it.

 There is one area where SpyFu arguably wins, and that’s in its provision of detailed PPC data at a much lower price point than Semrush.
 Users on a low budget who only ever work on paid search campaigns may find that SpyFu represents the better-value choice.

-But if you work on SEO, or a mix of SEO and PPC, the better option is unquestionably Semrush.
+But if you work on SEO, or a mix of SEO and PPC, the better option here is unquestionably Semrush.

 Pros and cons summary